Sollinda/factbook-api/source/index.html.md

 }
 ```

-A specific profile of a country, dependent territory, or special areas of geographical interest as provided by The World Factbook.
+The profile of a country, dependent territory, or special areas of geographical interest as provided by The World Factbook.

 ### HTTP Request Format